The64thGamer/cheeseepedia/old/locations_archive/Location Pages #-L/fort-smith-ar-1200-s-waldron-rd.md

 ## History

 Fort Smith opened in 1988 and had a Rock-Afire Explosion like every other ShowBiz.
-It was also the 2nd to last location to open and was originally a franchised location until October 1st, 1990, when it was bought by corporate along with {{< wiki-link "Fayetteville, AR (1330 N College Ave)" >}}.
+It was also the 2nd to last location to open and was originally a franchised location until October 1st, 1990, when it was bought by corporate along with [Fayetteville, AR (1330 N College Ave)].
 Around 1991 or 1992, they would receive Concept Unification and receive some decor, remove ShowBiz Pizza decor, and a new exterior.
-In the Mid 1990's, They would receive either {{< wiki-link "Phase 1 (1994)" >}} or {{< wiki-link "Phase 2 (1997)" >}} which added a lot of 1990s decor and assets such as the Record Posters and Colored Chase Lights.
+In the Mid 1990's, They would receive either [Phase 1 (1994)] or [Phase 2 (1997)] which added a lot of 1990s decor and assets such as the Record Posters and Colored Chase Lights.
 They would remain like this until 2005-2006 when they received the 2005 Update to the 2003 'Cool Chuck' Reconfiguration / Major Remodel Initiative removing the Showroom walls, Balcony Seating, and 90s decor.
 They would remain like this until they received the 2.0 remodel in August 2018 removing the 3-Stage for the Dance Floor.
 Strangely, they kept the 2005 Update booths.
 As of January 2023, they still have the 2.0 remodel and the Dance Floor.

 ## Stages